-By explaining what’s the difference between a slimline and a full-size dishwasher will help you choose the right dishwasher from your home and your family.
+By explaining what’s the difference between a slimline and a full-size dishwasher will help you choose the right dishwasher for your home and your family.

 The Difference Between A Slimline And A Full-Size Dishwasher

-As a general rule, a full-size dishwasher is 60cm (600mm) in width and can hold on average 12 place settings which is around 120 items of cutlery and crockery, whereas a slimline dishwasher is 45cm (450mm) in width and can hold on average 9 place settings which is around 90 items.
+As a general rule, a full-size dishwasher is 60cm (600mm) in width and can hold on average 12 place settings which are around 120 items of cutlery and crockery, whereas a slimline dishwasher is 45cm (450mm) in width and can hold on average 9 place settings which are around 90 items.